rdelfin/pe_mentorship/week_2/ex_1.md

 - `drwxr-xr-x`: This is the permissions of the file, and they specify who can act on the file in what ways.
   - The `d` tells us this is a folder (`d` for directory).
 If you see a `-` it means it's a regular file.
-There's other leters for other file types.
+There are other letters for other file types.
-  - After that, there's three groups of three characters.
-Each group defines permissions for a different set of users: user, group, and global, or other, permissions (abreviated u, g and o).
-Each one of these contain a Read, Write and eXecute flag, which respecively tell you whether the given user can read, write or execute the file.
-This last one is unique since execute can both refer to running a file as an executable, or, if this is a directory, enter it.
+  - After that, there are three groups of three characters.
+Each group defines permissions for a different set of users: user, group, and global, or other, permissions (abbreviated u, g, and o).
+Each one of these contains a Read, Write and eXecute flag, which respectively tells you whether the given user can read, write or execute the file.
+This last one is unique since "execute" can both refer to running a file as an executable, or, if this is a directory, enter it.
 - `2`: the number of hard links to this file (we'll talk about this when we get to file systems)
 - `me me`: These two are, respectively, the user that owns the file, and the group that also owns the file.
 These are used by the file permissions we mentioned earlier.
-The group is usually something different from the user, and signifies a set of users with some important set of permissions.
+The group is usually something different from the user and signifies a set of users with some important set of permissions.
 - `4096`: The size of the file in bytes
 - `Aug  9 18:28`: When the file was last modified